How to expense Design Better Premium and Workshops

 Notify your manager

-Let your manager know in advance to express interest and set the stage, via an in-person conversation or over chat:Hi [Boss’s Name], I came across a [Design Thinking and AI workshop -or- Design Education Platform called Design Better] that looks highly relevant to our work.
+Let your manager know in advance to express interest and set the stage, via an in-person conversation or over chat:Hi [Boss’s Name], I came across a Design Education Platform called Design Better that looks highly relevant to our work.
 Would it be okay if I sent you the details?

 Email your manager